-There exist several meditation quotes in the Bible, Shakespeare’s works and other well-known documents, albeit some people don’t always use the term meditation.
-Such mental process can also be known as thoughts, reflection, lucubration, head work, deep reflection, consideration, brain work, prayer, self-reflection, etc.
+There exist several meditation quotes in the Bible, Shakespeare’s works, and other well-known documents, albeit some people don’t always use the term meditation.
+Such mental processes can also be known as thoughts, reflection, lucubration, head work, deep reflection, consideration, brain work, prayer, self-reflection, etc.

 William Shakespeare (1564-1616) in King Henry VI: